30 Health Mistakes You Don't Know You Are Making

 In the 2017-2018 flu season, the CDC estimated that about 48.8 million people got sick with influenza, 22.7 million were so sick they went to a health care provider, 959,000 were hospitalized, and 79,400 died.
 Guess how many of them got the flu from getting a flu shot?
 According to health experts, zero.

 "The flu shot can't give you the flu, because it's made with inactivated virus that can't infect people," says Shively.
 "If you develop symptoms like body aches and low-grade fever directly after getting the flu vaccine, this is generally because vaccines intentionally rev up your immune system to prevent you from contracting that illness.
 A revved-up immune system can make you feel ill for a short time, but it's much better than contracting the flu, which can cause respiratory failure and death."

-The Remedy Rx: Be incredibly careful where you get your health information from.
+The Rx: Be incredibly careful where you get your health information from.
 The flu shot isn't a topic that most health experts are divided over.
 Just get it.